-As the nation is gripped by the novel coronavirus pandemic and accompanying economic woes, some important news stories get less attention in the news media they deserve.
+As the nation is gripped by the novel coronavirus pandemic and accompanying economic woes, some important news stories get less attention in the news media than they deserve.
 Though the Minneapolis Star Tribune gave a recent U.S. Supreme Court ruling an appropriately prominent headline – “Unanimous Supreme Court throws out ‘Bridgegate’ convictions” – the news was swallowed up by even more urgent stories later in the day.

 While the court’s ruling overturned the federal fraud convictions of two political allies of former New Jersey Gov. Chris Christie, the decision cannot heal the fatal wounds that Bridgegate inflicted on Christie’s once-promising presidential campaign and dreams.